Inference for multiple treatment effects using confounder importance learning: Discussion

 \section{Discussion}

-The two main ingredients in our proposal are learning from data whether and to what extent control inclusion/exclusion should be encouraged to improve multiple treatment inference, and a convenient computational strategy to render the approach practical.
-This is in contrast to current literature, which encourages the inclusion of certain controls to avoid under-selection biases but can run into serious over-selection bias and variance, as we have illustrated.
-By learning the relative importance of potential confounders, as in our CIL framework, one may bypass this problem.
+The two main ingredients in our proposal are learning from data whether and to what extent covariate inclusion/exclusion should be encouraged to improve multiple treatment inference, and a convenient computational strategy to render the approach practical.
+Our framework learns from data whether the data-generating truth is of a high, neutral or low confounding nature, as measured by our novel confounding coefficient.
+One then hopes to obtain a better balance between over-selection of instruments and under-selection of confounders.

-These issues are practically relevant, e.g. in the salary data we showed that one may fail to detect a negative association between the black race and salary.
+These issues are practically relevant, e.g. in the salary data we show that one may underestimate the association black race and salary.
 Further, the proposed Bayesian framework naturally allows for posterior predictive inference on functions that depend on multiple parameters, such as the variation in salary jointly associated with multiple treatments.
-Interestingly, our analyses revealed a reduced association between salary and potentially discriminatory factors such as gender or race in 2019 relative to 2010, as well as a lesser heterogeneity across states.
-These results are conditional on controls that include education, employment and other characteristics that affect salary.
-That is, our results reveal lower salary discrepancies in 2019 between races/genders, provided that two individuals have the same characteristics (and that they were hired in the first place).
-This analysis offers a complementary view to analyses that are unadjusted by controls, and which may reveal equally interesting information.
+Interestingly, our analyses reveal little progress in the association between salary and potentially discriminatory factors such as sex or race in 2019 relative to 2010, nation- and state-wise.
+These results are conditional on covariates that include education, employment and other characteristics that affect salary.
+That is, our results reveal lower salary discrepancies in 2019 between races/sex, provided that two individuals have the same characteristics (and that they were hired in the first place).
+This analysis offers a complementary view to analyses that are unadjusted by confounders, and which may reveal equally interesting information.
 For example, if females migrated towards lower-paying occupational sections in 2019 and received a lower salary as a consequence, this would not be detected by our analysis, but would be revealed by an unadjusted analysis.

-To keep our exposition simple, we focused our discussion on linear treatment effects, but it is possible to extend our framework to non-linear effects and interactions between treatments, e.g. via splines or other suitable non-linear bases.
+We remark that our methodology can be extended to other settings where one wishes to treat the inclusion of covariates non-exchangeably a priori.
+For example, an interesting avenue for future research are settings where one has meta-covariates distinguishing covariate subsets (e.g. clinical variables, genomic markers, diagnostic tests), where it is natural to consider that different subsets may warrant different inclusion probabilities.